School: History, Classics & Archaeology

 About the School

 As one of the largest of its kind in the UK, the University of Edinburgh’s School of History, Classics & Archaeology is one of the great world centres for the study of the human past.
-The University of Edinburgh is ranked fourth in Europe and 12th in the world for humanities (Times Higher Education World University Rankings 2014/15).
+The University of Edinburgh is ranked We are ranked 13th in the world and 3rd in Europe for arts and humanities (QS World University Rankings by Subject 2018).

 Search the degree finder